bkg2018/MLMD/docs/5-Debugging.md

 `.fr((Texte en français.))Default text`

-With this order, first the french file will receive `Texte en français`, then the `Default text' will go into *all* language files, including the french file.
+With this order, first the french file will receive `Texte en français`, then the `Default text` will go into *all* language files, including the french file.

 To fix this, default must be put first and language specific sections appear later: